 After the faculty sponsor completes the online registration, each student will receive a confirmation email, which will include a link to complete the online submission.
 All boards are required to be uploaded through the ACSA website in JPEG files.
 Participants should keep in mind that, due to the large number of entries, preliminary review does not allow for the hanging end- to-end display of presentation boards.
 Accordingly, participants should not use text or graphics that cross over from board to board.

 Project authorship must remain anonymous.
 The names of student participants, their schools, or faculty sponsors, must NOT appear on the boards, narrative/abstract or project title.
 If authorship is revealed on any submission materials the entry will be disqualified.

-Please Note: the submission is not complete until the “Save” button has been pressed.
-For teams: each member of team may submit or edit the final project till the deadline of 11:59 pm Pacific Time on January 16, 2019.
+Please Note: the submission is not complete until the “Submit” button has been pressed.
+For teams: each member of team may submit or edit the final project till the deadline of 11:59 pm Pacific Time on January 15, 2020.

 Winning projects will be required to submit high- resolution original files/ images for use in competition publications and exhibit materials.
 By uploading your files, you agree that the American Institute of Architects (AIA) and the Association of Collegiate Schools of Architecture (ACSA) have the rights to use your winning submission, images and materials in a summary publication, online and in promotional and exhibition resources.
 AIA and ACSA will attribute authorship of the winning design to you, your team, faculty, and institutional affiliation.
 Additionally, you hereby warrant that the submission is original and that you are the student author(s) of the design submission.